huzaifazahid888/huzaifazahid888.github.io/README.md

   Developed a real-time embedded control system for multi-axis stabilization and to manage power distribution of a platform.

 - [**Stabilization Control System Tester (SCS Tester)**](https://github.com/HUZAIFA0022/GCB-Tester)
-  Designed a testing unit with LabVIEW GUI for off-tank validation of GCB subsystems.
+  Designed a testing unit with LabVIEW GUI for off-platform validation of SCS subsystems.

 - [**Trajectory Control Computer (TCC)**](https://github.com/HUZAIFA0022/FCS)
   Built a trajectory computation unit to process multi-sensor data and compute real-time aiming corrections.